 I earned a Certificate of Work Readiness – but even better was being offered the Modern Apprenticeship by the Amey Business Support Manager at the end of my placement.

 I’m now working towards a Business Administration Modern Apprenticeship SVQ Level 2.
-I’m using Microsoft Packages such as Word, Excel, PowerPoint and Access Databases as well as in-house electronic systems.
+I’m using Microsoft packages such as Word, Excel, PowerPoint and Access Databases as well as in-house electronic systems.

 I do photocopying, paper and electronic filing, printing, laminating, binding and shredding.
-I use Outlook email and also help with diary management, booking meetings, production of meeting packs, preparation of reports.
+I use Outlook email and also help with diary management, booking meetings, production of meeting packs, and preparation of reports.
 The list goes on and on and I enjoy it so much.